nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 Business Processes
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To apply machine learning with success it is crucial that the core business processes of your organization that will be affected with this new technology are determined.
-In most cases secondary business processes will benefit more than primary processes.
+To apply machine learning with success it is crucial that the core business processes of your organization that are affected with this new technology are determined.
+In most cases secondary business processes benefit more from machine learning than primary processes.
 Think of marketing, sales and quality aspects that make your primary business processes better.

 Business Services
 ^^^^^^^^^^^^^^^^^^